parlue/CynusLink/README.md

 NimBLE

-NimBLE is preferred because the ESP32-S3 must maintain both BLE client and BLE peripheral functionality.
+NimBLE is a good fit because the gateway must maintain BLE client and peripheral functionality simultaneously.

 Development Roadmap